Nora Knows

 How Nora Works

-Nora Knows exists to answer one simple question honestly: “Is this actually a deal?”
+Nora Knows exists to answer one simple question honestly: “Is this actually a good price?”

 Instead of reacting to flashy discounts or inflated list prices, Nora looks at what people have really been paying over time — and compares today’s price to that reality.